-2016 (Vested in 2019) - FirstRand Limited must achieve growth in normalised EPS which equals or exceeds South African nominal GDP growth, on a cumulative basis, over the performance period from the base year-end being 30 June 2016, to the financial year end immediately preceding the vesting date. and the company must deliver a ROE of at least 18% over the performance period.
-Nominal GDP is advised by the FirstRand Group Treasury, macro strategy unit.
-For vesting to occur, the criteria had to be met or exceeded.
-The award vested in September 2019 based on the earnings growth and ROE delivered over the three-year period ended 30 June 2019
+2017 (Did not vest at the expected vesting date of September 2020) - FirstRand Limited must achieve growth in normalised EPS, adjusted for CPI, which equals or exceeds the South African real GDP growth, on a cumulative basis, over the performance period from the base year-end, being 30 June 2017, to the year-end immediately preceding the vesting date, and the company must deliver a ROE of at least 18% over the performance period.
+Real GDP and CPI are advised by the Group Treasury macro strategy unit.
+For vesting to occur, the criteria must be met or exceeded.
+However, the scheme rules allow the remuneration committee the discretion to determine whether the conditional awards will vest in full or partially in circumstances where the performance conditions were not fulfilled.
+During the current year, the company failed to achieve the targets set for the cumulative growth in normalised earnings per share and Remco notified qualifying employees that the scheme would consequently not vest.